Environmentalists and energy prices 2.0

 I’m all for efficient oil markets and clear price signals, but if you start trying to remove risk from energy prices, you should not be surprised when consumption goes up.
 Before you argue for reducing energy price volatility, ask yourself if you are wishing for that.

-3 responses to “Environmentalists and energy prices 2.0”
+3 thoughts on “Environmentalists and energy prices 2.0”